openstack/charm-keystone-ldap/src/README.md

                 ldap-password="password" \
                 ldap-suffix="dc=test,dc=com"

-by default, the name of the application ('keystone-ldap') is the name of the domain for which a domain specific configuration will be configured;
+By default, the name of the application ('keystone-ldap') is the name of the domain for which a domain specific configuration will be configured;
 you can change this using the domain-name option: